OpenDSS & Typhoon HIL co-simulation

 This application comes with a pre-built SCADA panel shown in Figure 5.
 It offers the most essential user interface elements (widgets) to monitor and interact with the simulation at runtime, allowing you to further customize it according to your needs.

 An OpenDSS installation is not required for Typhoon HIL Control Center to access the load flow solver on the same PC.
 Since the Typhoon HIL is Python-based, all you need in order to use the OpenDSS simulation is to import OpenDSSDirect.py in the Typhoon HIL SCADA initialization file.
-This is accessesed via the Open panel intialization dialog button in the HIL SCADA menu bar.
+This is accessed via the Open panel intialization dialog button in the HIL SCADA menu bar.
 This file is a cross-platform Python package that implements a direct library interface to the OpenDSS engine.
 Finally, it is necessary to save all the files (.tse, SCADA etc.) in the same folder.

 Figure 5.
 SCADA panel